-NCCADV has decided to cancel all trainings through May 31st in an effort to help prevent the spread of COVID-19.
+NCCADV has decided to cancel all in-person trainings through December 31st, 2020 in an effort to help prevent the spread of COVID-19.
 Our staff is constantly monitoring the information and recommendations coming from the World Health Organization (WHO), the Center for Disease Control (CDC), and North Carolina Department of Health and Human Services (NCDHHS) to assist us in making informed decisions about our training program and other activities.

 Each year NCCADV's Training Program provides a variety of trainings held in cities and towns across North Carolina.
 Our topics range from basic introduction to domestic violence advocacy to more advanced trainings that focus on a specific area of serving domestic violence victims and preventing domestic violence from happening in the first place.

 We will not be holding any in-person trainings for the remainder of 2020.
 As we get closer to the end of 2020 our Training Team, along with NCCADV leadership, will continue to assess the safety of holding is-person trainings in 2021 based on recommendations coming from the World Health Organization (WHO), the Center for Disease Control (CDC), and North Carolina Department of Health and Human Services (NCDHHS) .